MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ![PBS](https://github.com/MScBiomedicalInformatics/MSIB32500/blob/master/cheatsheets/PBS.jpeg)

 Torque provides user commands such as **qsub, qdel, qstat, etc.,** which are used to submit, delete and check the status of jobs on the cluster.

-TARBELL cluster supports two types of job submission:  and **batch mode**
+TARBELL cluster supports two types of job submission: **Interactive**  and **batch** modes

 - Interactive mode (qsub -I): You will execute your code/commands in an 'interactive' command line window, you will be able to see the result/output of each action interactively, this mode is useful for testing and 'debugging' code.